optuna/optuna-dashboard/vscode/README.md

 ## Usage

-Please right-click on the SQLite3 file (`*.db` or `*.sqlite3`) in the VSCode file explorer and select the "Open in Optuna Dashboard" command from the dropdown menu.
+Please right-click on the SQLite3 file (`*.db` or `*.sqlite3`) in the file explorer and select the "Open in Optuna Dashboard" command from the dropdown menu.

 ## Extension Settings